pderaaij/research-intrapreneurship/thesis/chapter-4.md

 ## New hypothesis - for reference

-1 A perceived needs-supplies (congruent) fit on autonomy will positively relate to intrapreneurial behaviour
+1 Intrapreneurial behaviour will be stronger when a perceived needs-supplies (congruent) fit for autonomy exists

-2 A perceived needs-supplies (incongruent) misfit on autonomy will positively relate to intrapreneurial behaviour
+2 Intrapreneurial behaviour will be stronger when a perceived needs-supplies (incongruent) misfit for autonomy exists

 3 Psychological safety is positively related to intrapreneurial behaviour